easymoney322/NAT-PMP-Spoof/README.md

 # NAT-PMP-Spoof
 Spoofing NAT-PMP on Windows.
-There were no good NAT-PMP apps for Windows so I made one.
+There were no good NAT-PMP apps for Windows, so I made one.

 # What it does
 The project allows user to craft a packet and send it to Gateway for port mapping.
 It supposed to work with UPNP as well, and works with miniupnpd.